nativenav/weather-display-system/PROJECT-COMPLETE.md

 # Weather Display System - Project Complete! 🎉

-## 🚀 Project Status: **PRODUCTION READY**
+## 🚀 Project Status: **PRODUCTION DEPLOYED WITH DEVICE MANAGEMENT**

-The Weather Display System has been successfully completed and deployed with full production capabilities.
+The Weather Display System has been successfully completed and deployed with full production capabilities including comprehensive ESP32C3 device management.

 ## ✅ What We've Built